Glazinski/glaz-notes/README.md

 ## Explanation

-It's just a showcase app.
+It's just a showcase app, based on Google Keep.
 It is made only for practice purposes.
 I implemented only most important features.

-## Features

-- Only functional components with hooks
-- UI built with Material-UI and some custom styling
-- State management built with redux
-- Backend built with firebase

 ## How to run it locally?